MRSS – Marine Radio Safety Service

 As well, you can call in at any time to obtain an update on the weather; the latest Bureau of Meteorology forecast is always at hand at the base or you may want details of tidal or other information.
 Marine Rescue Central Coast broadcasts weather warning information as soon as it is received by fax from the Weather Bureau.

-While you are. ‘logged on’ Central Coast is on standby.
+While you are. ‘logged on’ Central Coast is on standby and ready to assist should the need arise..
 Standard operational hours are 0600 to 1800 hours seven days a week.
 Both the Point Clare and the Terrigal Haven Bases are open for radio traffic from 0600 till 1800 daily.
 The unit’s rescue vessels and trained boat crews are on standby 24/7.

 To obtain further information contact the Base at Point Clare (4325 7929) or download and print the MRSS membership application form.
 Forward it with your cheque for $45.00 Renewals occur in January annually.
 Send the cheque and completed form to Marine Rescue Central Coast at the address shown below.